 Stitch around the entire perimeter of the pinned pieces with a 1/4″ seam allowance, making sure to leave about 1.5″ inches open between the beginning and end of your stitching.
 Using a chopstick or turning tool, turn the piece right side out.

 Stuff the egg with a generous amount of fiber fill, and then stitch the opening closed by hand.
-Using brightly-colored trims really gives these eggs a nice finish.
+Using brightly-coloured trims really gives these eggs a nice finish.

 Wool and glue bird’s nest